Relating flat connections and polylogarithms on higher genus Riemann surfaces: Comparing spaces of higher-genus polylogarithms

 To compare the higher-genus polylogarithms that arise from the connections $\cJ_{\rm DHS}$ and~$\cK_{\rm E}$, we begin by comparing their generating series $\bGam_\text{E}$ and $\bGam _\text{DHS}$ whose expansions are displayed in (\ref{epoly}) and (\ref{dhspoly}) and given in terms of the path-ordered exponentials of $\cJ_{\rm DHS}$ and $\cK_{\rm E}$, respectively. \begin{lem} The generating series of higher-genus polylogarithms $\bGam_{\rm E}$ and $\bGam _{\rm DHS}$ are related by \bea \bGam_{\rm E} (x,y,p;a,b) = \cU_{\rm DHS}(x,p)^{-1} \, \bGam _{\rm DHS}(x,y,p;\ta, \tb) \, \cU_{\rm DHS}(y,p) \eea as well as by \bea \bGam_{\rm DHS} (x,y,p;a,b) = \cU_{\rm E}(x,p)^{-1} \, \bGam _{\rm E}(x,y,p;\check{a}, \check{b}) \, \, \cU_{\rm E}(y,p), \eea with $\cU_{\rm DHS}(x,p), \ta, \tb$ as in section \ref{sec:3} and $\cU_{\rm E}(x,p), \check{a}, \check{b}$ as in section \ref{sec:4}. \end{lem} \begin{proof} It follows from Theorem \ref{3.thm:1} (resp.\ Theorem \ref{4.thm:1}) that both sides of \eqref{5.eq1} (resp.\ \eqref{5.eq2}) satisfy the same differential equation with the same initial conditions. \end{proof}

-Recall from section \ref{sec:1.2} that, given a flat connection $d-\cJ$, one can define a space $\cH(\cJ)$ of polylogarithms associated with $\cJ$, which is the ring of multiple-valued functions generated over $\mathbb C$ by all the polylogarithms $\Gamma(\mw;x,y)$, namely the coefficients of the path-ordered exponential $\bGam(x,y;c)=\text{P} \exp \int _y ^x \cJ(\ti;c)$, as specified by (\ref{1.words}).
-The polylogarithms $\Gamma(\mw;x,y)$ are considered here only as functions of~$x$, namely we fix the Riemann surface and we fix a choice of integration base-point~$y\in\tilde\Sigma_p$, hence the coefficients of the ring $\cH(\cJ)$ can be functions of these parameters.
-As a consequence of the two constructions presented in sections~\ref{sec:3} and~\ref{sec:4}, respectively, we are able to deduce the following precise relation between the spaces of polylogarithms associated with $\cJ_{\rm DHS}$ and~$\cK_{\rm E}$.
+Recall from section \ref{sec:1.2} that, given a flat connection $d-\cJ$, one can define a space $\cH(\cJ)$ of polylogarithms associated with $\cJ$, which is the algebra\footnote{The algebra structure is the usual algebra structure of a space of functions.} of smooth multiple-valued functions generated over $\mathbb C$ by all the polylogarithms $\Gamma(\mw;x,y)$, namely the coefficients of the path-ordered exponential $\bGam(x,y;c)=\text{P} \exp \int _y ^x \cJ(\ti;c)$, as specified by (\ref{1.words}).
+The polylogarithms $\Gamma(\mw;x,y)$ are considered here only as functions of~$x$, namely we fix the Riemann surface and we fix a choice of integration base-point~$y\in\tilde\Sigma_p$, hence the (complex) coefficients of the algebra $\cH(\cJ)$ can be functions of these parameters.
+As a consequence of the two constructions presented in sections~\ref{sec:3} and~\ref{sec:4}, respectively, we are able to deduce the following precise relation between the algebras of polylogarithms associated with $\cJ_{\rm DHS}$ and~$\cK_{\rm E}$.